anton-chernets/ANY.detect/README.md

 ### Usage

 Deploy the contract with an instance of `IPoolManager`.
 This contract will actively monitor and protect against potential sandwich attacks by ensuring that users cannot initiate multiple swaps in a single block.

 ---

-## 2. OrdersLimitDefender

-### Purpose

-The **OrdersLimitDefender** contract restricts the number of swaps a user can perform within a one-minute timeframe, enforcing a limit of five swaps per minute.
-This helps to prevent abuse of the swap functionality and ensures fair usage of the liquidity pool.

-### Key Features

-- **User Swap Tracking:**
-  - Maintains a record of the number of swaps and timestamps for each user within each pool.

-- **Swap Count Enforcement:**
-  - Ensures that a user cannot exceed the limit of five swaps in any given minute.

-- **Timestamp Cleanup:**
-  - Old timestamps are cleaned periodically to maintain an accurate count of swaps in the last minute.

-### Functions

-- **getHookPermissions:**
-  - Returns permissions for various hooks, enabling the `beforeSwap` hook for managing swap limits.

-- **beforeSwap:**
-  - Checks the user's swap count, increments it, and returns the appropriate swap delta values.

-- **cleanOldTimestamps:**
-  - Internal function to remove timestamps that are older than one minute from the user's swap history.

-### Usage

-Deploy the contract by providing an instance of the `IPoolManager`.
-Users will be monitored for their swap actions in specified liquidity pools.

----